-Emails have a great return on investment in Marketing with little to no costs and good results (when well thought).
+Emails have a great return on investment in marketing with little to no costs and good results (when well thought out).
 Mailchimp is a powerful free tool to send out emails.
-Besides, with Mailchimp you can segmentate your contact list to create targeted email campaigns for maximum results.
+Besides, with Mailchimp you can segment your contact list to create targeted email campaigns for maximum results.

 Use platforms like Buffer for social media management.
 It will help you to schedule ahead some posts on different social media accounts.